nikop/steam-help/faqs/Steam Friends & Chat.md

 * **Offline** - This status will actually sign you out of the Steam community.
 In addition to the affects of invisible status, you wont be able to communicate with friends and Steam features that depend on being online will not work.
 * **Do Not Disturb** - This setting simply controls whether or not you will receive notifications from chat, invites and other requests.

-[/section]

-[section id=settings] # Settings & Notifications
+  # Settings & Notifications

 The gear next to your profile name will take you to your Friends & Chat settings.
-From here, you can access a variety of settings relative to all aspects of your Friends & Chat interface.[/section]
+From here, you can access a variety of settings relative to all aspects of your Friends & Chat interface.

-[section id=friends] # Friends List
+  # Friends List

 Your friends list allows you to quickly access and manage your friends on Steam.
-You can access your friends list directly from your favorite [web browser](https://steamcommunity.com/my/friends/) or from the Friends & Chat interface in the lower right corner of your Steam client.[/section]
+You can access your friends list directly from your favorite [web browser](https://steamcommunity.com/my/friends/) or from the Friends & Chat interface in the lower right corner of your Steam client.

 ### Adding friends
 The friend plus icon at the top of your friends list will take you to your [friend management page](https://steamcommunity.com/friends/add).
 From here you can add friends through a variety of methods below: